 Students will receive professional accreditations—ideal for learners who want or need specific certifications.
 Coursera offers a lot.
 With their Specialization programs, students can gain valuable certification in much less time than with a traditional degree program.

 Users find clear learning pathways.
-With their degree courses, Specialization, as well as their guided projects, Coursera gives learners a complete outline of the process.
-The steps to take to complete the chosen program is very clear.
+With their degree courses, Specialization, and their guided projects, Coursera gives learners a complete outline of the process.
+The steps to take to complete the chosen program are apparent.

 The time commitment can be a problem for some users.
 Most of the programs have specific sign-up dates.
 Although their focus is that students can learn on their own time.
 There are weekly requirements for the student to complete.
 For people who want to work faster or slower, Coursera courses may not be the best fit.
 Most of the classes require a commitment for a specific time frame.

 Coursera certainly offers free classes; however, their Specialization programs have a monthly payment requirement (typically $30-$60).
-The individual courses, whether required for a degree or stand-alone, also require a financial commitment (usually $30-$100 per course).
+Whether required for a degree or stand-alone, the individual courses also require a financial commitment (usually $30-$100 per course).